Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Chapel Hill recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Chapel Hill recorded around 20 residential properties granted approval per year.
-Over the past five financial years, between FY-21 and FY-25, approximately 102 homes were approved, with an additional four approved so far in FY-26.
-This suggests solid demand for new dwellings, supporting property values.
+AreaSearch analysis of ABS building approval numbers shows Chapel Hill recorded around 20 residential properties granted approval per year.
+Over the past 5 financial years (between FY-21 and FY-25), approximately 101 homes were approved, with another 8 so far in FY-26.
+Based on an average of 3 new residents per home built over these years, demand is outpacing supply, suggesting heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development